Optional anecdote

 pix.png (This should look like the image above.)

-On my Mac (OS 10.4.10, Java build 1.5.0_07-87) I get such a picture on my screen with
+On my Mac (OS X 10.8.2, Java version 1.8.0-ea) I get such a picture on my screen with

 javac JavaPix.java

-java Main pix.png pix.jpeg
+java -cp .
+Main pix.png pix.jpeg

 Code Explanation

 X and Y are the constant image sizes.
-I is a BufferedImage which is in this case as a wrapper for an array of ints, one per pixel, which we can modify by one of two schemes: Now the picture, except for the oval, is in the shared pixels behind the BufferedImage and WritableRaster.
+I is a BufferedImage which in this case is a wrapper for an array of ints, one per pixel, which we can modify by one of two schemes: Now the picture, except for the oval, is in the shared pixels behind the BufferedImage and WritableRaster.

 Having computed the picture once, the paint method of our MainCanvas class refers to the BufferedImage as Main.I, and then draws the oval.
 Thus we access the constant image each time the window is resized.